neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/overview.md

 ## Deployment

-This is one of contracts that are initialized at Neutron genesis.
+This is one of the contracts that are initialized at Neutron genesis.
 Initialization message contains The Neutron DAO and Security DAO addresses.